rajmechi/kubeadm-vagrant/multi-master-cluster/README.md

 step 1:  in this folder ```vagrant up```
 </br>
 step2: then follow [Setup ETCD, bootstrap cluster and deploy  dashboard and sample app](setup_cluster.md)

+**here followed External ETCD model. i.e. deploying ETCD manually and providing ETCD info for kubeadm (step 2:). but we are using same master nodes for ETCD deployment.